DeepSilence/ResponsiveGauge/README.md

 ##CSS classes added to the container

-	'gauge-360' for full size gauges
+	'wide-gauge' for full size gauges
-	'gauge-vertical' for half gauges whose layout are vertical

 ##known bugs